userfrosting/learn/07.users/04.activity-logging/docs.md

 ]);
 ```

 The first parameter is the activity description.
 The second parameter contains an array, which should have a `type` key defined.
 The value of this key decides the activity type that will be logged.
 Note that these activity types are not defined anywhere explicitly - they are stored in the database as plain text and you may create new types on the fly when you log an activity.

->>>>> In general, you will probably want to log user activities at the end of the controller method, after the user's activity has completed successfully.
-However, you may choose to write to this log at any point in your code.
+[notice=note]In general, you will probably want to log user activities at the end of the controller method, after the user's activity has completed successfully.
+However, you may choose to write to this log at any point in your code.[/notice]

 ## Retrieving activities for a user